Hanna Malewska: WWII

+Kraków period

 After the war, she settled with her mother in Kraków and returned to her teaching profession, teaching history at the State Commercial Secondary School in Kraków in the years 1945–1947.

 In 1945 – as by then a renowned name in literature, the author of awarded novels – she joined a group centred around Fr Jan Piwowarczyk and Jerzy Turowicz which was planning to revive the Catholic press in Kraków.
 She participated in the meetings of the founding fathers of Tygodnik Powszechny, where, starting from the second issue, for over a year (1/7/45 to 5/8/46), she wrote a weekly column entitled ‘Today’ (Dziś), analysing the everyday lives of Poles from the moral perspective.

 From the outset of her Kraków period, Malewska became active in several fields simultaneously: as a journalist, she wrote in the Catholic press of the time (chiefly Tygodnik Powszechny, the monthly Znak, Tygodnik Warszawski, Królowa Apostołów and the Poznań Życie Literackie); as a prose writer, she published short stories or fragments of novels she was still writing; as a historian, she collected sources for a gothic tale and in preparation of her written but never published Anthology of Medieval Culture (Antologa kultury średniowiecznej); as an editor, from September 1946, she worked as the editor-in-chief of the newly formed monthly Znak.